cybertraining-dsc/su21-reu-361/tutorials/github/index.md

 ## Abstract

-This tutorial teaches how to get raw images on Github to post on your index.md repo (without any errors).
+This tutorial teaches how to get raw images on GitHub to post on your index.md repo (without any errors).

 Contents